 When in bloom they have flowers similar to those of daisies.
 Flowers may be yellow, red, pink.

-Some common varieties of Gerbera grown in the garden include Barberton Daisy, Transvaal daisy and African daisy.
+Some common varieties of Gerbera daisies grown in the garden include Barberton Daisy, Transvaal daisy, and African daisy.

 Common Names: Transvaal Daisy, Barberton Daisy, Gerbera Daisy, Catherine's Daisy, African Daisy.

 Life Cycle: Half hardy perennial commonly grown as a half hardy annual by gardeners.